 CBD as an Alternative to Pain Medications

 Beyond weakening drug-related memories and preventing relapse, CBD may be useful for people going through addiction treatment by serving as an alternative to addictive opiate pain medications.
 In fact, a 2018 study in the Archives of Psychiatry and Behavioral Sciences found that oils containing a mixture of CBD and THC (Full Spectrum CBD Oil), the main psychoactive ingredient in marijuana, were more effective than prescription pain medications for relieving pain.
-In addition, many patients were able to discontinue their use of opiate pain medications after beginning treatment with CBD.
+In addition, many patients were able to discontinue their use of opiate pain medications after beginning treatment with CBD and CBD gummies.
 CBD may be a good alternative for opiate pain medications for managing occasional pain.

 Based on the research, CBD appears to have potentially positive effects in reducing drug memories, weakening drug-seeking behavior, and assisting with smoking cessation.
 Those who are in treatment for addiction or smoking cessation may benefit from adding CBD to their usual treatment regimen.
 More research is needed to determine the specific effects of CBD on humans in treatment for addiction, but the current scientific literature suggests that this substance shows promise for fighting against the drug epidemic.